 As Immanuel Kant said, “experience without theory is blind, but theory without experience is mere intellectual play.”
-Yesterday we covered all the techniques required to build this app, so now it’s time to turn all that head knowledge into a real, practical app.
+Yesterday we covered almost all the techniques required to build this app, so now it’s time to turn all that head knowledge into a real, practical app.

 One of the things I love about SwiftUI is how easily this transition from theory to practice is – there are no surprises lurking around the corner and no epic extra new things to learn along the way.